-“Oh mighty Lokar, I am free once more,” she cried, ignoring her underling.
-“For ten thousand years they have kept me from here; they will pay for denying me for so long.”
+“Oh Mighty Lokar, I am free once more,” she cried, ignoring her underling.
+“For ten thousand years they have kept me here in this magicless prison; they will pay for denying me for so long.”

 Rita glanced around, and saw the two astronauts backing away as fast as they could.
 She laughed wickedly.
 “Don’t leave!” she told them, a bolt of energy leaving her wand, encasing their retreating forms in crystal.
 “You’ll miss our coming out party!
 That’s where we destroy the nearest planet!”

-The five of them looked up to where Earth floated over them, and evil laughter sounded that had not been heard in ten thousand years.
+The five of them looked toward the Earth, recognising the planet as the place of their most recent defeat, and evil laughter sounded that had not been heard in ten-thousand years.
 It was time for some conquest.

 One thing the town was known for, other than near-complete peace, was an abundance of people into the martial arts.
 Two of them were working out on the practice mats that morning, one a tall, well-muscled fifteen-year-old in a red tank top and black workout pants, his short hair held back by a red headband, his partner a young black man of the same age, in black jeans and shirt.
 The two of them sparred back and forth easily; it was obvious they’d done this before.